Central Park Five History Scrubbed of ‘Alternative Facts’

 “Why could [the war] not have been worked out?”
 Trump asked.

-Jackson, a slaveowner who ran a plantation, died 15 years before before the Civil War.
+Jackson, a slaveowner who ran a plantation, died 15 years before the Civil War.